Machine Gun Kelly Is Seeking Treatment, Shares How Megan Fox Helped Him

 The King of Staten Island actor added, “I can see it already with the people around me.
 The willingness to finally be happy with my own self has invited a much more vibrant energy around us than before.”

-As he detailed the severity of his drug use, Kelly explained how he long believed it helped him unlock something in his brain.
+Kelly then detailed the severity of his drug use, and explained how he long believed it helped him unlock something in his brain.
 He admitted that Adderall was a “huge thing” for him, which transitioned from him taking it orally to him snorting it.
 “It became something where I was scared to ever go into a studio if I didn’t have something,” he continued.
 “I wouldn’t even step out unless there was a medicine man who was going to visit me and give me what I needed.
 And that’s where it becomes a problem.”

 Kelly was also asked whether he has had a mentor throughout his journey.
 The Cleveland native noted that frequent collaborator Travis Barker has “been huge in the process of grounding” him, but he also highlighted Fox’s role in his growth.
 “When you have a partner, mine being Megan, sitting there with you on those dark nights when you’re sweating and not being able to figure out why you’re so in your head, to help you get out of your head and put it in perspective, that really, really helps,” the “Forget Me Too” singer shared.